 The Now TV Smart Box

-Although people getting a Now TV Combo have to pay for the router, they do get the newest Now TV box free of charge.
+Although people getting a Now TV Combo get what is now Sky's old broadband router, they do get the newest Now TV box - and it's free of charge.

 Both Now TV boxes feature a host of other streaming apps as well as the all important Now TV launcher, and the catch up players from the terrestrial channels.

 But the new one, the Smart Box, also features a Freeview tuner offering at least 60 free to air channels, with up to 15 of them available in HD, depending on location and the strength of the local TV signal.

 The Now TV Smart Box is available to non-Combo customers as well, but they should expect to pay at least £39.99 for it - more if they want to add a couple of TV passes.